-Consumer’s ferocious viewing appetite and The Netflix Model were some of the prime weighty topics at Produced By‘s “Take It From the Top: 10 Questions for the Cable Bosses” panel Saturday featuring Starz CEO Chris Albrecht, FX Network CEO John Landgraf, president of Showtime networks David Nevins and SundanceTV president and GM Sarah Barnett.
+Consumer’s ferocious viewing appetite and The Netflix Model were some of the prime weighty topics at Produced By‘s “Take It From the Top: 10 Questions for the Cable Bosses” panel Saturday featuring Starz CEO Chris Albrecht, FX Network CEO John Landgraf, Showtime president of entertainment David Nevins and SundanceTV president and GM Sarah Barnett.
 Despite the impact that Netflix has had on consumers’ viewing habits, the group concurred that premium cable still has the edge and provides the pivotal role as a curator to viewers.
 Exclaimed Albrecht, “If you took the premium channels, we have much better product than Netflix and we have more movies and earlier windows.”
 Albrecht also pointed out how premium “was at the forefront of technological advances” with such view-where-you-go apps as HBO GO.
 If premium cable is going to outlast Netflix, the trick lies in getting cable and satellite distributors to offer up such services at a suitable price point for the customer.
 “The consumer is increasingly becoming the buyer of such distribution equipment, and they’re going to feel entitled about what they want, when they want,” said Albrecht.

 Landgraf pointed to Comcast’s X1 box, which can deliver an immense amount of immediate programming choices to the consumer.
 “You look at these mergers in cable, it’s not only motivated to keep programming costs down, but they’re also looking to build technologies at scale.
 We’re beholden to their technological platforms,” said the FX CEO.